-Bield is a member of the SHPS multi-employer defined benefit pension scheme and from 1 April 2019, the Association was able to recognise its share of the scheme assets and liabilities in line with FRS 102.
-The new defined benefit liability as at 31 March 2022 is £ 8.4m (2021: £11.5m) and has therefore resulted in a decrease in the net liability at 31 March of £3.2m.
+Bield is a member of the SHPS multi-employer defined benefit pension scheme which was closed to future accruals on the 31st May 2023.
+From 1 April 2019, the Association was able to recognise its share of the scheme assets and liabilities in line with FRS 102.
+The new defined benefit liability as at 31 March 2023 is £ 7.8m (2022: £8.4m) and has therefore resulted in a decrease in the net liability at 31 March of £0.5m.
 Further detail in relation to the pension liability is recorded in Note 24 to the financial statements.